 YUM's board of directors and management believes that the creation of two independent public companies, with the Company operating the China business, and YUM operating its remaining businesses (including franchising) throughout the rest of the world, is in the best interests of YUM and its shareholders and approved the plan of separation.
 A wide variety of factors were considered by YUM's board of directors in evaluating the creation of two independent public companies.
-In arriving at the decision to approve the separation, YUM's board of directors and management evaluated a number of strategic alternatives to the separation, including a sale of the entirety of the China business and maintaining the existing business structure of YUM.
+In arriving at the decision to approve the separation, YUM's board of directors and management evaluated a number of strategic alternatives to the separation.
 Given the divergence in the business models of YUM and YUM's China business, YUM's board of directors determined that a separation of the businesses could improve each company's performance and create more focused investment opportunities for shareholders, and that the proposed separation could accomplish this goal in the most straightforward and tax-efficient manner available.
 YUM's board of directors considered the potential disadvantages of a separation, including that execution of the proposed separation will require significant time and attention from YUM management, that the separation is complex in nature and may be affected by unanticipated developments, and that YUM may experience difficulties in attracting, retaining, and motivating key employees during the pendency of the separation.
-Ultimately, however, YUM's board of directors concluded that the expected benefits associated with the proposed separation outweighed the potential disadvantages.
-Among other things, the YUM board of directors considered the following expected benefits:
+Ultimately, however, YUM's board of directors considered the following expected benefits: